-Charlotte's Web used music to help tell Wilbur's story.
+In the play Charlotte's Web music is used to help tell the story of Wilbur and Charlottes friend-ship.

 As an exploration exercise, play samples of several different musical pieces for your students.
 Encourage children to add dance/movement to their listening experience.
 Make sure students have room to move around.
 Point out different tempos and rhythms to encourage change in dance/movement.
 Help students find the beat of a piece by clapping, marching in place, snapping your fingers, etc.